 Sam Sharpe Square

 The square was named after Jamaican National hero Samuel Sharp.
 Samuel Sharp led the Christmas rebellion in 1831.
 In the afternoon hours, you’ll find tasty street food around, and it’s a good spot for hanging out and observing the crazy hustle of the city.
-Close by, you’ll also find the National heros’ Monument.
+Close by, you’ll also find the National heroes’ Monument.

 Montego Bay Cultural Center

-Southwest of Sam’ Sharpe Square, you’ll find Montego’s Cultural Center.
-Home to a history museum, a small art gallery, and (before covid) MoBay’s cultural events.
 The museum is especially interesting as it tells the story of Montego Bay from the Time of the Arawaks to the present day.

 Greenwood Great House